TaqiHamoda/dwm-profile/README.md

 ```

 ## Undervolting
+**Note:** This guide only applies if your laptop is supported by the [`throttled`](https://github.com/erpalma/throttled) library.
+It is recommended to always follow the official [Arch Linux Guide](https://wiki.archlinux.org/title/Undervolting_CPU), especially if your PC isn't supported by `throttled`.

 Undervolting laptops reduces power usage, extends battery life, lowers temperatures, and prolongs hardware lifespan.
 To start, install the `throttled` library and run its service. **DO NOT ENABLE THE SERVICE DURING TUNING.
 ALWAYS MONITOR TEMPERATURES.**

 Tune the system in `5 mV` increments/decrements.
 Use the `stress` library to test all CPU cores.
 After each adjustment, run the test for a few minutes.
 If you notice glitches, lags or crashes, restart your PC to disable undervolting.
 Reduce the adjustment value until stability is achieved.